Visiting Bhushi Dam Lonavala in Monsoon 2026: What to Know Before You Go

 1. No Swimming Allowed

 Bhushi Dam is not meant for swimming.
 Despite its popularity, the strong currents can be dangerous, and there have been incidents of drowning, especially among young visitors and families.
-There are ample hotels and resorts in Lonavala with swimming pool availability.
+It is always a good idea to book hotels and resorts in Lonavala with swimming pool and better accessibility.

 2. Avoid the Crowds